What Motorcycle Does Tom Hardy Ride in Venom: Let There Be Carnage?

 Venom is one of the Marvel Universe’s most popular anti-heroes.
 In 2018’s Venom and 2021’s Venom: Let There Be Carnage, Tom Hardy plays journalist Eddie Brock who gains superpowers when infected by the titular alien parasite.
 In both films, Brock is a motorcycle enthusiast.
 The 2018 film featured an unforgettable Ducati motorcycle chase through the streets of San Francisco.
-It is easily one of the coolest MCU vehicles.
+It is easily one of the coolest comic character vehicles since the new batmobile.
 Recently, keen-eyed fans spotted a brand new motorcycle on the set of the Venom sequel, Venom: Let There Be Carnage.

 In the first ‘Venom’ film, Tom Hardy rode a Ducati Scrambler

 Columbia Pictures filmed 2018’s Venom.
 Before shooting, the studio teamed up with Ducati to choose a motorcycle for Tom Hardy’s Eddie Brock.

 Jason Chinnock is the CEO of Ducati North America.
 He felt the Scrambler would be a perfect fit for Eddie Brock.
 Specifically, he said the bike reflected something, “A little bit edgy, a little bit darker, a little bit rougher–to reflect that time in Eddie’s life.”